 Punch Your Way through Pain and Get Conch Piercing

-Is it Excruciating to Get your Conch Pierced?
+Is it Excruciating to get your Conch Pierced?

 Steps Involved in Conch Piercing